How to Store Charcoal and How Long it Lasts

 These also make an excellent choice for folks who use smaller amounts of charcoal.
 Many people have some already and they can sometimes be found cheap at yard sales.

-Rubbermaid Roughneck Tote 14 Gal - 6 Pack |Made in the USA| Dark Indigo Metallic, Rugged Plastic Stackable Storage Tote with Lid and Handles
+Rubbermaid Roughneck Tote 14 Gal, 6 Pack, Made in USA, Dark Indigo Metallic, Rugged Plastic Stackable Storage Bins with Lids and Handles

 • Made in the USA with Lifetime Warranty: Proudly made in the USA, these storage bins come with a lifetime warranty, guaranteeing high quality and long-lasting durability.